School Offer / SEN Information Report

 - The class teacher may suggest ways of how you can support your child.

-- Mrs Cody and Mrs Fillingham may meet with you to discuss how to support your child with strategies to use if there are difficulties.
+- Mrs Forrest and Mrs Fillingham may meet with you to discuss how to support your child with strategies to use if there are difficulties.

 - If outside agencies or the Educational Psychologist have been involved, suggestions and programmes of study are normally provided that can be used at home as well as in school.